Haggerston railway station: The new station (2010-present day)

-The East London line extension saw proposals to extend the East London Line (then New Cross/New Cross Gate - Shoreditch) to Dalston and a connection with the North London Line.
-This scheme involved using the old Broad Street lines and a new station was proposed at Haggerston south of the original site.
+The East London line extension saw proposals to extend the East London line (then New Cross/New Cross Gate - Shoreditch) to Dalston and a connection with the North London line.
+This scheme involved using the old Broad Street lines and a new station was proposed at Haggerston north of the original site.

 The new station was designed by Acanthus LW Architects.
 The design features towers that serve to strengthen the station's urban presence and recall the language of London's stations of the 1930s designed by Charles Holden.
 The building is clad externally in precast concrete with screens of cast glass planks.
 Internally, the building features orange mosaic tiling and a large mural to Edmond Halley, who was born in the area.

 The station was opened to the general public on 27 April 2010 with a limited service running between Dalston Junction and New Cross or New Cross Gate.
 On 23 May 2010 services were extended from New Cross Gate to West Croydon or Crystal Palace, whilst through trains to Clapham Junction began operating at the December 2012 timetable change.

-The former up platform remains (as of 2018) but the original island platform was removed during construction.
+The former up platform remains (as of 2024) but the original island platform was removed during construction.

 Services (2012)

-Services are provided by London Overground.
+Services are provided on the Windrush line of the London Overground.
 As of December 2012 the off-peak service is: